rceman/repodex/plan.md

-# plan.md - Repodex (TS/TSX index + Search/Fetch/Serve over StdIO)
+# plan.md - Repodex (TS/JS + Go index + Search/Fetch/Serve over StdIO)

 ## 0) What we are building

 **Repodex** is a small CLI tool that can:

-1) Index a TypeScript/TSX codebase into a compact on-disk index (Part 1).
+1) Index a TypeScript/JavaScript or Go codebase into a compact on-disk index (Part 1).
 2) Expose that index via a simple agent-friendly interface (Part 2):
    - search (candidates-only, ranked, limited)
    - fetch (bounded extraction of indexed chunks)